vikrrantshah/arbio/README.md

 ### 5. React Native

+Pros

 - React Native is the second most popular cross platform framework for mobile devices.
 - React Native uses React (the most popular declarative web library) as it's way of declarative UI which makes it easier for Web developers to translate their skills and easy for hiring new engineers.
 - React Native with Typescript gives the benefits of e2e type safety, single language productivity and code sharing.

+Cons

+- Flutter is a more popular option.

 ### 6. Expo